Angleito/BluefinAIAgentTrader/WEBHOOK_README.md

 1. **PURPLE_TRIANGLE**: Divergence signal - Appears when a bullish or bearish divergence is formed and WaveTrend waves cross at overbought and oversold points.
 2. **LITTLE_CIRCLE**: Basic signal - Appears at all WaveTrend wave crossings.

+## How Trade Direction is Determined

+The webhook server automatically adds a `trade_direction` field to each alert with either "Bullish" or "Bearish" value.
+This is determined as follows:

+1. For predefined bullish signals (GREEN_CIRCLE, GOLD_CIRCLE, BULL_FLAG, BULL_DIAMOND): Always "Bullish"
+2. For predefined bearish signals (RED_CIRCLE, BEAR_FLAG, BEAR_DIAMOND): Always "Bearish"
+3. For ambiguous signals (PURPLE_TRIANGLE, LITTLE_CIRCLE):
+   - If action is "BUY": Direction is "Bullish" (for long trades)
+   - If action is "SELL": Direction is "Bearish" (for short trades)

+The trading agent uses this `trade_direction` field to determine whether to execute a long or short trade.
+This ensures consistent behavior even when the signal type alone doesn't clearly indicate the trade direction.

 ## TradingView Alert Setup

 1. In TradingView, create a new alert for the VuManChu Cipher B indicator